-Love it or hate it, Amazon’s Certified Frustration-Free Packaging storefront is still there.
+Love it or hate it, Amazon’s Certified Frustration-Free Packaging A storefront is the page Amazon u… More is still there.
 But ten years in the making, FFP is as elusive as ever.
 If you want to improve your customers’ out-of-box experience but FP is a head-scratcher, here’s what you need to know.

 The ‘Everything Store’ is all about customer satisfaction.
-But shiny and colourful packaging doesn’t influence online shoppers’ feedback or buying behaviour much.
+But shiny and colourful packaging doesn’t influence online shoppers’ A performance rating on a scale of 1 to … More or buying behaviour much.
 So, Amazon came up with Frustration-Free Packaging to reduce waste, costs, and wrap rage.

 You may remember Jeff Bezos’ 2008 letter describing the multi-year Frustration-Free Program (FFP) to customers.
 The original 2008 FFP video was promising, and the 2013 follow-up letter hailed it as a great success.